For Visitors: What to Expect

 Our readings come from from sources as diverse as global religious texts, poetry, non-fiction, and personal narratives.
 Past readings have come from the Torah, Bible and Quran; world literature; comic books; television, current events; and poets like Langston Hughes, Maya Angelou, Mary Oliver and Emily Dickinson.

-In the sermon, the person in the pulpit (often our minister, Rev. Joe Cherry, but sometimes not) offers you something to consider, challenging you to think about a moral, civic or spiritual issue.
+In the sermon, the person in the pulpit (often our minister, Rev. Randy Partain, but sometimes not) offers you something to consider, challenging you to think about a moral, civic or spiritual issue.

-After the service, everyone is invited to joins us in Fellowship Hall for Coffee Hour.
-It’s the perfect time to meet our members, have some coffee (or tea!), and get to know us better.
-Once a month we share a Potluck meal after Services and, on a different weekend, the Kitchen Crew prepares a breakfast before Services.
+After the service, everyone is invited to joins us for a time of fellowship.
+It’s the perfect time to meet our members and get to know us better.